-Getting a new puppy is enjoyable.
-However, it also requires caring for them and addressing behaviors like biting and nipping.
-You want to quickly stop your puppy from biting hands and feet.
+Getting a new puppy can bring joy, but it also comes with the responsibility of caring for them and dealing with behaviors like biting and nipping.
+Finding ways to gently stop your puppy from biting hands and feet is crucial.

 Any new puppy parent can attest that while puppies are undoubtedly cute and cuddly, their little puppy teeth are not.